sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^502]: "Perfections or siddhis come about by five means already mentioned in IV.1."

-which is) rid of afflictions and the deposit of karma, “[tasyaiva. yoginaḥ](http://॑# "While the bhāṣya has “nātaḥ” the Vivaraṇa has “ato na”The Vivaraṇakāra does not stick to the text meticulously.")”= (belongs to a yogī).
+which is) rid of afflictions and the deposit of karma, “tasyaiva. yoginaḥ[^834]”= (belongs to a yogī).
 It has been said that *kleśamūlo hi karmāśayaḥ[^503]*.And in its absence[^504]there will be no deposit of karma.
 In the case of the other (minds) which have come about by birth and so on, it (karmāśaya) is still there since the afflictions have not (as yet) dwindled away.

 [^503]: "YS, II.
 12. There is no “hi”in the sūtra."

 [^504]: "In the absence of kleśas."

+[^834]: "While the bhāṣya has “nātaḥ” the Vivaraṇa has “ato na”The Vivaraṇakāra does not stick to the text meticulously."

 **यतः—**